mosharaf/eecs489/README.md

 ## Grading
 Final grades will be based on the total points earned on the assignments and exams.
-You must average a passing grade on the exams to receive a passing grade for the class.
 Factors such as class participation may be used to adjust your final grade, especially if it falls on a borderline.
 The tentative point breakdown is: